-Welcome back to the Summer Term in Reception Class R Venus!
+Welcome to the autumn term 2019 in Reception Class R Venus!

 In Reception we do not follow a topic based structure, rather we follow the children's interests and fascinations to ensure high levels of engagement and involvement.
 The practitioners working with the children respond and facilitate children's learning and development by using strategies that allow children to take their 'next steps' at the time, or in the moment.

 As you will see from the document below there are seven areas of learning within the Early Years:

 Alongside these and vitally important are the Characteristics of Effective Learning.
 The unique child reaches out to relate to people and things through the Characteristics of Effective Learning.

 Also you can follow us on Twitter where I regularly post pictures of all the exciting learning happening in RV.

 This information is taken from the Department for Education Document 'Statutory framework for the early years foundation stage'.